StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 ## Release notes

-**Dynatrace StackPack v2.1.0 (2021-03-30)**
+**Dynatrace StackPack v1.1.1 (2021-04-02)**

-- Feature: Gather Events from your Dynatrace instance and provides Health info about Dynatrace components.
+* Feature: Gather Events from your Dynatrace instance and provides Health info about Dynatrace components.
-- Feature: Support for Dynatrace tags.
+* Feature: Support for Dynatrace tags.

-**Dynatrace StackPack v2.0.1 (2021-03-30)**

-- Bugfix: Common bumped from 2.4.3 to 3.0.0

-**Dynatrace StackPack v2.0.0 (2021-03-26)**

-- Improvement: Enable auto grouping on generated views.
+* Improvement: Enable auto grouping on generated views.
-- Improvement: Common bumped from 2.2.3 to 2.4.3
+* Improvement: Common bumped from 2.2.3 to 2.5.0
+* Improvement: StackState min version bumped to 4.3.0

 **Dynatrace StackPack v1.0.0**